ribs.archives.GridArchive

 An archive that divides each dimension into uniformly-sized cells.

 This archive is the container described in Mouret 2015.
 It can be visualized as an n-dimensional grid in the measure space that is divided into a certain number of cells in each dimension.
-Each cell contains an elite, i.e. a solution that maximizes the objective function for the measures in that cell.
+Each cell contains an elite, i.e., a solution that maximizes the objective function and has measures that lie within that cell.

-The idea of archive thresholds was introduced in Fontaine 2022.
-For more info on thresholds, including the learning_rate and threshold_min parameters, refer to our tutorial Upgrading CMA-ME to CMA-MAE on the Sphere Benchmark.
+This archive also implements the idea of soft archives that have thresholds, as introduced in Fontaine 2023.
+To learn more about thresholds, including the learning_rate and threshold_min parameters, please refer to the tutorial Upgrading CMA-ME to CMA-MAE on the Sphere Benchmark.

 Parameters